 - Gather all the ingredients.
 You will also need a 3-4 L glass jar, which you can buy at a Japanese or Korean grocery store.

-- Then put the plums in a single layer again, followed by sugar.
-Repeat this process until you’re done with the plums and sugar.
-Tip: the last layer of plums should be completely covered with rock sugar.
+- Add another single layer of plums again, followed by another layer of rock sugar.
+Repeat this process until you’re done layering the plums and rock sugar.
+The last layer of plums should be completely covered with rock sugar.

-Day 2 to Day 14
+Day 2 to Day 14: Ferment

-- Sterilize the jars and tools you are going to use to store the syrup.
+- Sterilize the jars and tools you will use to store the syrup.
 Wash the jars, lids, and bands in hot, soapy water.
 Put the jars on a rack in a pot of water.
 Boil at least 10 minutes and keep in simmering water until ready to fill.
 Carefully remove a jar from the water with a jar lifter or tongs, empty out the water and place the jar on a clean kitchen towel.
 Put the lids and bands in a small saucepan of simmering water (do not boil) until ready to use.

 - Close the lid tightly and turn the jar upside down to seal.
 Let cool.
 Check the seal: The lids should not pop in the center (if they do, you can only keep the syrup in the fridge for up to 2 weeks).